 Four months are sacred

-[9:36] The count of the months with God is twelve months in ordinance of God from the day He created the heavens and the earth; four of them are sacred.
-That is the perfect religion, so do not wrong yourselves therein.
-And fight the idol worshipers all together as they fight you all together, and know that God is with the righteous.
+[9:36] Indeed, a number of the months with God is twelve-month in God’s ordinance, a day He has created the heavens and the earth.
+Among them four are sacred.
+That is the established religion; so you do not wrong yourselves in them.
+But you shall fight the idol worshipers all together as they fight you, and shall know that God is with the righteous.

 Note: The above confirms that God has made four months sacred out of twelve months in the lunar calendar and there is no dispute about it.